top of page

 In this clip, my dad shares many stories from living and working in Los Angeles.
 He talks about celebrity run-ins, shifting workplace dynamics, and what it was like being Black in spaces that weren’t always welcoming.
 You’ll hear him reflect on moments with folks like Shelley Winters, Vincent Price, Bobby Womack, and Smokey Robinson, plus a few wild tales about loyalty, addiction, and the everyday hustle to stay afloat.
 It’s honest, layered, and full of heart, just like he was.

-Dad's Early Years In LA
+Dad's Early Years In L.A.

 00:00 / 1:07:01

 In this one, Dad talks about how political parties flipped over the years, and how Black folks went from leaning Republican during the Civil War era to mostly Democratic after the Civil Rights movement.
 He reflects on the rise of conservatism, Reagan, the Bush years, and shares his take on Desert Storm, Saddam Hussein, and the behind-the-scenes politics we don’t always hear about.
-Even with the news playing in the background, his voice cuts through with clarity, truth, and that grounded way he had of breaking things down.

 00:00 / 11:05